awsdocs/aws-toolkit-jetbrains-user-guide/doc_source/eventbridge-schemas.md

 1. Choose **Download**\.

-## Create an AWS Serverless Application Model Application that Uses an Available Schema<a name="eventbridge-schemas-serverless-app"></a>
+## Create an AWS Serverless Application Model application that uses an available schema<a name="eventbridge-schemas-serverless-app"></a>

 1. On the **File** menu, choose **New**, **Project**\.